 Colonized Sexuality

-Colonized sexuality is the body crossed by norms that do not belong to it.
-Imposed by Christian, patriarchal, and Eurocentric epistemologies, it turns desire into discipline, skin into a border, gender into a prison.
-To colonize sexuality is to sever pleasure from spirit, affection from territory, the body from history.
-It is to erase entire cosmologies where sex was ritual, connection, passage, and vital force.
-To decolonize sexuality, then, is not only an act of resistance
+sexuality is to sever pleasure from spirit, affection from territory, the body from history.
+It is to erase entire cosmologies where sex was ritual, connection, passage,

 Colonized sexuality is not merely the repression of individual desire — it is the systemic rearrangement of entire erotic, affective, and relational cosmologies through the violent imposition of Western, patriarchal, and Christian norms.
 As Aníbal Quijano defines in his theory of coloniality of power, colonization was not only a territorial project, but also an epistemic and ontological one.
 Sexuality was a key target of this transformation — a space where bodies were classified, desires were regulated, and forms of life were subjugated to fit within a Eurocentric model of intelligibility.